gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-teams-view-gij-cloud.md

 ![](/wp-content/uploads/tij-gitcloud-teams-view-main-screen.png)

-Teams View displays team activities.
-Each row represents a team member.
+Teams View displays team activities with each row representing a team member.
+This page explains how to use Teams View to monitor workloads and track individual progress.

 &nbsp;

-### Member activities
+### Viewing member activities

-Click a team member's row to view their activity information.
+To view a team member's activity information, click their row.

 ![](/wp-content/uploads/tij-gitcloud-teams-item-details.png)

-Monitor real-time information for each team member:
+The expanded view displays real-time information for each team member:

 *   Assigned Jira issues
-*   Issues worked on
+*   Issues the member worked on
 *   Issue priorities
 *   Time spent on issues
 *   Git statistics (requires Git Integration for Jira)